hfu/2025/README.md

     * Reasoning: Essential tool for development version control, collaboration, and backups.
 * [tmux](https://github.com/tmux/tmux) - A terminal multiplexer.
     * Reasoning: Efficiently manages multiple terminal sessions, streamlining development and operations.
+* [Pkl](https://pkl-lang.org/) - Configuration that is Programmable, Scalable, and Safe.
+    * Reasoning: MapLibre Style description, a map styling configuration in JSON for vector tile, is complex in many cases.
+We use the Pkl language to nicely manage the complexity of the style description.
+* [jq](https://jqlang.org/) - A lightweight and flexible command-line JSON processor
+    * Reasoning: Versatile and powerful tool for efficient processing of JSON data.

 ## QMP (Quick Mapping Project)